 When to see a doctor

-Make an appointment with your doctor if you experience jaundice.
-Jaundice has many possible causes.
+Make an appointment with your doctor if you have jaundice, which has many possible causes.

-- Chowdhury NR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/index.
-Accessed May 24, 2012.
+- Chowdhury JR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/home.
+Accessed March 11, 2015.